If you're about to rent a home from a private landlord, you should first sign the tenancy agreement.

 - if it's a renewal of a short assured or assured tenancy, that the length of the lease is what you agreed – normally 6 or 12 months

 If the tenancy is a private residential tenancy there'll be no specified lease length.
-Private residential tenancies are open-ended and will last until either the tenant gives notice that they wish to leave the let property, or the landlord has grounds for eviction.
+Private residential tenancies are open-ended and will last until either the tenant gives notice that they wish to leave the let property, or the landlord uses one or more of the 18 grounds for eviction.
 The tenant cannot give notice until after the tenancy has begun.

 A tenancy agreement could also give information on: